julian-molina/Documentation/docs/pages/suite/suite-quick-overview.md

 permalink: suite-quick-overview.html
 ---

-> **Start here:** Watch the [Superalgos Platform Quick Getting Started Guide](https://www.youtube.com/watch?v=_apiM49udL0) video for a quick intro.
-The video is slightly outdated in that the Superalgos Platform (the client version of the Platform) does not require a login and does not feature a menu on top.
+> **Start here:** Watch the [Superalgos Quick Getting Started Guide](https://www.youtube.com/watch?v=_apiM49udL0) video for a quick intro.
+The video is slightly outdated in that Superalgos (the client version of the Platform) does not require a login and does not feature a menu on top.
 Otherwise, the content is still valid.

 The first time you run the system, you will see a screen split in half.
 The top half features the space used by the _Charts_ and the bottom half features the _design space_.